 including/excluding operator does not make a difference here.
 Read the next use case for further explanation.

 The metric (conversion rate) is, in this case, a formula that uses two types of events – session_start and purchase – meaning that the report cannot be broken down by an attribute of one, or the other.
-Moreover, as mentioned above, the attribute ‘country’ is tracked for event session_start, but not (normally) for event purchase.
+As mentioned above, the attribute ‘country’ is tracked for event session_start, but usually not for event purchase.

 The running aggregate you will need for this report looks like this: